Roman Empire: Labour and occupations

 Inscriptions record 268 different occupations in Rome and 85 in Pompeii.
 Professional associations or trade guilds (collegia) are attested for a wide range of occupations, some quite specialized.

 Work performed by slaves falls into five general categories: domestic, with epitaphs recording at least 55 different household jobs; imperial or public service; urban crafts and services; agriculture; and mining.
 Convicts provided much of the labour in the mines or quarries, where conditions were notoriously brutal.
 In practice, there was little division of labour between slave and free, and most workers were illiterate and without special skills.
 The greatest number of common labourers were employed in agriculture: in Italian industrial farming (latifundia), these may have been mostly slaves, but elsewhere slave farm labour was probably less important.

 Textile and clothing production was a major source of employment.
 Both textiles and finished garments were traded and products were often named for peoples or towns, like a fashion "label".
 Better ready-to-wear was exported by local businessmen (negotiatores or mercatores).
 Finished garments might be retailed by their sales agents, by vestiarii (clothing dealers), or peddled by itinerant merchants.
 The fullers (fullones) and dye workers (coloratores) had their own guilds.
-Centonarii were guild workers who specialized in textile production and the recycling of old clothes into pieced goods.
-(Note: The college of centonarii is an elusive topic in scholarship, since they are also widely attested as urban firefighters.
-Historian Jinyu Liu sees them as "primarily tradesmen and/or manufacturers engaged in the production and distribution of low- or medium-quality woolen textiles and clothing, including felt and its products".)
+Centonarii were guild workers who specialized in textile production and the recycling of old clothes into pieced goods.Efn|The college of centonarii is an elusive topic in scholarship, since they are also widely attested as urban firefighters.
+Historian Jinyu Liu sees them as "primarily tradesmen and/or manufacturers engaged in the production and distribution of low- or medium-quality woolen textiles and clothing, including felt and its products".